-For the second child, starting with the first element from the second parent, similar logic produces
+For the second child, starting with the first element from the second parent, similar logic produces call SetCross('Cycle');

 This operator is most useful when the absolute position of the elements is of most importance to the objective value.
-For single-segment encoding, you can specify this operator with the call
+For single-segment encoding, you can specify this operator with the call call SetCross('Cycle', segment);

-'''

-call SetCross ('Cycle');

-'''

-For multisegment encoding, you can specify the segment to which the operator should be applied with the call
+For multisegment encoding, you can specify the segment to which the operator should be applied with the call where selected is the selection parameter passed to your subroutine, and segment is the segment to which the cycle crossover operator is to be applied.